Business Advisory Council

 Schwer earned his MBA from DePaul University with a concentration in finance and a B.S. in accounting from the University of Illinois, Chicago.

-Schwer, who is certified as both a CPA and CMA, began his career in the accounting field with Commonwealth Edison and United States Gypsum Company.
+Schwer, who is certified as both a certified public accountant and certified management accountant, began his career in the accounting field with Commonwealth Edison and United States Gypsum Company.
 In 1990, he moved into publishing and has subsequently been employed by Cahners Publishing Company, Adams Business Media and Cygnus Business Media prior to joining Scranton Gillette Communications in 2004.

-He has taken an active role in professional organizations, including serving as a board member for FMAC and on the GSM Advisory Council for Saint Xavier University.
+He has taken an active role in professional organizations, including serving as a board member on the GSM Advisory Council for Saint Xavier University.
 He has worked as a part-time instructor in accounting and finance at Saint Xavier, Harper College and College of DuPage.

 He has three grown children and resides in Naperville with his wife Pam.
 Outside work, Schwer is an avid golfer and reader, and he is an active member in his church.